-You need to plan how you will destroy your research data when you no longer need to retain it.
+You may need to plan how you will destroy your research data when you no longer need to retain it.
 See above for retention periods.
-(Some studies entail the destruction of any personal data following analysis for research purposes while the anonymised data is retained for the full retention period.)

 With regards to the GDPR and the destruction of data, if you have used ‘consent’ as your ‘legal basis’ for collecting and processing their personal data then you do have to delete it if the participant requests you to do so.
 If you have already anonymised it and so cannot delete it because you cannot identify it, then you would need to explain that to the participant.

 Preserving data that cannot be shared: Research Data Archive